microsoft/ScottishSummit24-Pipelines/lab2/README.md

 In this lab, you will go though the following tasks:

+- Creating A Solution
+- Setting your preferred solution
 - Creating A Canvas App With Power Apps Copilot
-- Creating A Solution
-- Add The Resources Created By Power Apps Copilot To A Solution

 ## ☑️ Task 1: Create a solution